The isometry degree of a computable copy of $\ell^p$: Acknowledgement

 We thank U. Andrews, R. Kuyper, S. Lempp, J. Miller, and M. Soskova for very helpful conversations during the first author's visit to the University of Wisconsin; in particular for suggesting the use of enumeration reducibility.
 This visit was funded in part by a travel grant from the Simons Foundation.
 We also thank Diego Rojas for proofreading and making several very useful suggestions.
+Research of the first author supported in part by a Simons Foundation grant \# 317870.
+Research of the second author supported in part by National Science Foundation Grants 1247051 and 1545028.

 \cprime{$'$} {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}